BIGJRA/BIGJRA.github.io/rejuv.md

 Leaf Stone* in this area.
-Surfing one tile to the right at the bottom, follow the path to the southwest corner, where you can get 3 *Starf Berries.* Head to the very top, find a hidden *Reverse Candy* behind the tree, then enter the map at the top when you’re ready.
+Surfing one tile to the right at the bottom, follow the path to the southwest corner, where you can get 3 *Starf Berries.* Head to the very top, find a hidden *Reverse Candy* behind the tree, then enter the map at the top when you're ready.

 Pick up 2 hidden *Honey,* then head across the bridge at the top.
 Watch the scene play out here.
 You can also access the honey tree at the top, but it only works once a day.
 Pick up the hidden *Aspear Berry* here.

-Head back to Yui’s Ranch.
-You’ll get 3 *Cherish Balls!* (+1 Karma)
+Head back to Yui's Ranch.
+You'll get 3 *Cherish Balls!* (+1 Karma)

 Now, the shop inside is in business:

-Yui’s Ranch Store (Not open at night)
+Yui's Ranch Store (Not open at night)

 *Ultra Ball* $1200